amoffat/snake/README.md

     return get_register("0")
 ```

-Now instead of your plugin containing `execute normal! yiw`, it can contain
+Now instead of your plugin containing `execute "normal! yiw"`, it can contain
 `word = get_word()`